 Traffic

 In the Local Plan, WNC stipulated a roundabout access to the development.
-In order to fit in the enormous Unit 1, the developers have moved the access point further away from the A5 Old Stratford roundabout and changed it to a T junction with a ghost island.
+In order to fit in the enormous Unit 1, the developers have moved the access point further away from the A5 Old Stratford roundabout and changed it to a T junction with a ghost island. (per latest developer submission in February 2025), seemingly allowing HGVs to turn left or right out of the development site.
 The decision to abandon the roundabout is apparently driven by the developer’s desire to include an oversized Unit 1.
 They clearly do not value the importance of investing in appropriate road infrastructure to support a highly profitable development.
 That sort of short-term profit-driven approach to design is unacceptable and risks creating long term traffic problems for the local residents.

-In the latest version of the planning documents (Feb ‘25) there’s no change regarding access to the site (policy criteria is to provide a new roundabout junction from the A508).
-This is still depicted as a T-junction with a right-turn access lane from the west.
 No road widening is proposed and the slip road is integrated into the current road width, mirroring the existing Cosgrove turnings.
+However, the traffic consultant that was engaged by Old Stratford PCC has concluded that the road would need to be widened by 2 metres and also that a 116m long access ramp would be needed for safe approach to the A508 juntion from the site.
 The central lane will be capable of holding five lorries.
 Traffic will still back up to the roundabout.
 There have been fatalities turning on and off the A508.
-Safe access to the site should not be compromised to accommodate a larger unit.
+Safe access to and from the site should not be compromised to accommodate a larger unit.

 In their original survey the developer (with WNC agreement) used misleading traffic data, collected in March 2022 at a point 7+ miles away, when Cosgrove Park was closed and traffic was still in Covid recovery.
 Data should have been collected in the vicinity of the site and collected across a year.
 Cosgrove Parish Council have data to prove traffic movements when Cosgrove Park is open are much higher than during the closed season.
-For example a police speed data survey outside the Quarries Scout Camp on Stratford Road recorded 13,601 vehicles between 12 and 20 June 2023.
+A police speed data survey outside the Quarries Scout Camp on Stratford Road recorded 13,601 vehicles between 12 and 20 June 2023.
 It appears that they have now taken measurements and journey marker locations on the A422, A5 north & south and A508 adjacent to the site.
-However, the Developers have submitted an 851-page traffic report, which is too complex for us to review ourselves.
-Funds are needed to hire a consultant for further scrutiny.
+However, the Developers have submitted an 851-page traffic report, which is too complex for us to review ourselves, hence Old Stratford PCC engaged a specialist traffic consultant to examine these issues.
+He estimated that the developers have underestimated HGV movements by 93%.

 In addition to the commercial vehicles, there will be increased traffic from employees accessing and departing from the site.
-The new Traffic Assessment encourages sustainable transport as the objective.and to encourage alternative transport behavior, suggests that Old Stratford is an acceptable distance to the site for walking and cycling.
+The new Traffic Assessment encourages sustainable transport as the objective and to encourage alternative transport, suggests that Old Stratford is an acceptable distance to the site for walking and cycling.
 Frampton's have requested to upgrade the footpath at Oxfield Park Drive complete with street lights.
 It is also suggested that employees from Milton Keynes could use the canal towpath to get to and from work at the site.
-Lastly they suggest there is a bus stop on Stratford Road 350m from site with bus service with access to 86, 89 and 90 services.
+They suggest there is a bus stop on Stratford Road 350m from site with bus service with access to 86, 89 and 90 services.
 These services were all cancelled some time ago.
+While these access routes exist, the traffic consultant concluded that these proposals are not, in practice, going to be sufficient to mitigate the huge increase in personal journeys and he estimates that there will be 47% more light vehicles in peak hours than the developers suggest.

 The Northampton Gateway development at Junction 15 of the M1 stipulates that to avoid adding more load onto the A508, all HGVs must turn north when leaving the site, except when an official diversion is in place.
 In such a situation, all those HGVs will be coming south to join the HGVs entering and leaving the Furtho site.
 Further land has been approved to increase size of the Gateway development at junction 15, adding further heavy traffic to the A508.